okanisis/100-days-of-code-2023/log.md

  ## 🗓️ Day 6: January 14, 2023

 ### **🥵 Today's Progress**
 Whoa!
-So today I deployed a website on fleek finally.
+So today I deployed a website on fleek.xyz finally and it [reads any pushes to a github repo](https://github.com/okanisis/random-planet-facts) for auto re-deployment!
+Fleek is so easy to use and beautiful.

 ![live on fleek](https://imgur.com/xlt41ps.png)